milos-p-lab/MarkdownGuideHtmlConverter/README.md

 ⚡ Fast .NET converter for Markdown to HTML,  HTML to Markdown, and AmigaGuide to HTML.

+> Note: The term *convertor* is also commonly used, though converter is the standard spelling in technical documentation.

 MarkdownGuideHtmlConverter is a lightweight and high-performance C# library for converting between:

 - Markdown → HTML5